Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 A house sewer trap stoppage

-Non water soluble materials flushed down the sink or toilet tend to stick to the inner surface of the sewer pipe and accumulate over time.
-A particular “sewer drain killer” are so-called disposable wipes.
+Non-water-soluble materials flushed down the sink or toilet tend to stick to the inner surface of the sewer pipe and accumulate over time.
+A particular “sewer drain killer” is so-called disposable wipes.
 Never flush a disposable wipe down your drain.
-Not only do they harm house drains, they cause great harm to public sewer treatments plants as well.
+Not only do they harm house drains, but they cause great harm to public sewer treatment plants as well.

 Heavy rain and snow melts